How to convert PDF to JPG using Python

 └── processor.py

-In this post, you learned how to easily and seamlessly convert PDF files to JPG images for your Python application using our PDF-to-JPG Python API.
+You learned how to convert PDFs to JPG images using our Python API.

 Jonathan D. Rhyne